 • There is acute, spontaneous, or chronic tooth pain

 • There is lingering or extreme sensitivity to hot and cold food and drink

-• A darkening tooth with history of trauma or injury
+• When a tooth with history of trauma or injury darkens

 If you are suffering from any of the above symptoms, give us a call and our dentist will examine your teeth and mouth.
 Tooth nerve damage or decay can quickly spread and cause additional complications, even if no symptoms of pain exist.

 If you are suffering from any of the above symptoms, give us a calland our dentist will exam your teeth and mouth.
 Tooth nerve damage or decay can quickly spread and cause additional complications, even if no symptoms of pain exist.Schedule an Appointment